Pleanog/lmu-course-aii/Lectures/Session 01 - Artificial Intelligence in Interactive Systems.md

 ### Models

-*We will look into these further down the line*
+*We will look into some these further down the line*

 **Models:**
 - “Traditional” Machine Learning